 Sometimes an underlying muscular issue — such as torticollis — causes a baby to hold his or her head tilted to one side.
 In this case, physical therapy is important to help stretch the affected muscles and allow the baby to more freely change head positions.

 Rarely, two or more of the bony plates in a baby's head fuse prematurely.
 This rigidity pushes other parts of the head out of shape as the brain grows.
 This condition, known as craniosynostosis, is typically treated during infancy.
 To give the brain enough space to grow and develop, the fused bones must be surgically separated.

-Remember, most cases of unevenness in babies' head shapes will resolve on their own.
 If you're concerned about your baby's head shape, check with your baby's doctor.